Equities and oil jump, bonds dip as Biden takes office

 The jump in risk assets came as the United States officially passed 400,000 deaths from the coronavirus since the pandemic began.
 The U.S. death toll last week topped 23,000, setting a new record for the third week in a row.

-China, meanwhile, said that it is facing its worst outbreak of the coronavirus since March 2020.
+China, meanwhile, said that it is facing its worst outbreak of the virus since March 2020.

 Positioning data showed investors are overwhelmingly short on the dollar, betting budget and current account deficits will weigh on the greenback.